Village of Peace community gathering, vibrant traditional dress, Dimona, Israel

 (HaMashiahk)

-Born on 12 October 1939 in Chicago, Illinois, Ben Ammi Ben Israel (HaMashiahk) was the founding Prince of the African Hebrew Israelites of Jerusalem and the visionary architect of the Village of Peace in Dimona, Israel.
-His divine calling — received in 1966 — set in motion a journey of return that has reshaped the lives of thousands across the globe.
+Born 12 October 1939 in Chicago, Illinois, Ben Ammi Ben Israel was the Nasik HaShalom of the African Hebrew Israelites of Jerusalem and the visionary architect of the Village of Peace.
+Working as a metallurgist, he encountered his Hebrew Israelite heritage in 1961 and spent the following years organising a community of return.
+His 1966 Divine Calling set in motion a journey that has reshaped the lives of thousands across four continents.

 Born